 By all means, post pictures and statuses about your nights out, after all it is your personal account, but maybe wait until the next day to sort through which pictures are appropriate, and write a more coherent description of your night.

 3: Believe it or not, employers want you to have a personality

 Keeping your social media profiles employer-friendly doesn’t mean you can only post boring statuses.
 Employers want you to have a personality, and they often like to see that personality shine through your online profiles.

 If you have a particular interest, show it!
 And if any of your interests are relevant to the career you want to go into, definitely post about them.
 For example, if you’re hoping to go into a sports-related role, post positive or encouraging statuses about games or matches you’ve watched or been to see.
 This will show a genuine interest, and if you keep things positive (even if your favourite team or sportsman doesn’t do so well), you’ll be seen as a team player, which is something employers love to see.

 As well as using social media to perform a bit of an unofficial background check on you, they might also want to see more than what they could gather from your CV.

-Employers don’t just want to employ people who’s work ethic resembles that of a machine, they want to hire people who are going to bring something more to their company.
+Employers don’t just want to employ people whose work ethic resembles that of a machine, they want to hire people who are going to bring something more to their company.

-If your social media profiles show that you’re a fun, outgoing person, employers might just see you as the perfect person to provide a fresh insight to their company ideas.
+If your social media profiles show that you’re a fun, outgoing person, employers might just see you as the perfect person to provide a fresh insight to their company.

 4: Bragging about your personal achievements might just land you a job